A Gauge Set Framework for Flexible Robustness Design: Gauge Set Design Methods

 \subsection{Gauge Set Composition}

 When additional regularization is imposed on the worst-case distribution, the resulting formulation involves a composition of gauge sets.
-The following theorem formalizes this recursive construction and presents its explicit dual representation.
+The next theorem formalizes this recursive construction and presents its explicit dual representation.